-Monitoring Requirements: Self monitoring results are to be reported twice-yearly and if no discharge occurs at the outfall then "no discharge" is to be reported.
-The permit also requires that an initial monitoring of the effluent be conducted within the first 60 days of discharge and the results submitted to WDEQ and the U.S. Environmental Protection Agency within 120 days of the commencement of discharge.
+Results are to be reported twice-yearly for option 2 outfalls and once yearly for option 1A outfalls.
+If no discharge occurs at a given outfall for an entire sampling period, then "no discharge" is to be reported for that outfall during that period.
+The permit also requires that an initial monitoring of the effluent be conducted within the first 60 days of discharge following issuance of this permit, and the results submitted to WDEQ and the U.S. Environmental Protection Agency within 120 days of the commencement of discharge.

-The permit requires sampling at a designated tributary water quality monitoring station located on LX Bar Creek, and at two mainstem water quality monitoring locations on the Powder River upstream and downstream of the confluence of LX Bar Creek and the Powder River.
-Water quality monitoring stations on the Powder River must be located in the main channel of the Powder River outside of the mixing zone of LX Bar Creek and the Powder River.
+The permit requires sampling at two mainstem water quality monitoring locations on the Powder River upstream and downstream of the confluence of the discharge points on the Powder River, and two tributary water quality monitoring stations located on LX Bar Creek just prior to confluence with the Powder River.
+Water quality monitoring stations on the Powder River must be located in the main channel of the Powder River.
 Effluent samples at the designated water quality monitoring stations must be collected on a monthly basis and are to be reported semiannually.
-If flow occurs at the tributary water quality monitoring station designated in Table 1, Part I.B.12 of the following permit as "TRIB1" during a given monthly monitoring period, but this CBM facility did not contribute to that flow, the permittee will report "did not contribute" in the discharge monitoring reports for that monthly monitoring stations, and it will be the responsibility of the permittee to demonstrate that the effluent from this facility did not contribute to the flow occurring at the tributary water quality monitoring station.
-If no flow at all occurs at the tributary water quality monitoring station.
-If no flow at all occurs at the tributary water quality monitoring station.
-If no flow at all occurs at the tributary water quality monitoring station designated as "TRIB1" for an entire monthly monitoring period, then "no flow" is to be reported and samples need not be collected at the associated mainstem and tributary water quality monitoring stations for that monthly monitoring period.
+If flow occurs at the water quality monitoring station during a given monthly monitoring period, but this CBM facility did not contribute to that flow, the permittee will report "did not contribute" in the discharge monitoring reports for that monthly monitoring period.
+Under such circumstances, sampling is not required at the associated mainstem water quality monitoring stations, and it will be the responsibility of the permittee to demonstrate that the effluent from this facility did not contribute to the flow occurring at the water quality monitoring station.
+If no flow at all occurs at the water quality monitoring stations for an entire monthly monitoring period, then "no flow" is to be reported and samples need not be collected at the associated mainstem water quality monitoring stations for that monthly monitoring period.